Moderna COVID Vaccine Effects On Dermal Filler Patients

 As we have already advised, it is wise for aesthetic practitioners to adjust their clinical consultation during this time.
 You will need to add more in-depth questions to establish a true picture of your patient’s mental health; now you will also need to know about their vaccination status.

-At Harley Academy, our rule for these vaccines will be that patients can be treated with filler either four weeks before the first dose, or four weeks after the second dose.
+At Harley Academy, our rule for these vaccines will be that patients can be treated with filler either four weeks before the first dose or four weeks after the second dose.

-We have said it many times before but it bears repeating: let your patient’s welfare, rather than their wishes, guide your decision.
+We’ve said it many times before but it bears repeating: let your patient’s welfare, rather than their wishes, guide your decision.
 Your reputation as a trustworthy, knowledgeable and ethical injector is at stake if you decide to treat someone who then has an adverse reaction to the vaccine as a result of their fillers.

 As Moderna is expected to ship all its available doses by the end of 2020, this is unlikely to be an issue before 2021.
 However, it’s worth introducing these questions now as part of your new ‘best practice’ COVID routine.
 That way you’ll be ready for the UK vaccine rollout which is expected to extend into Spring 2021.
 There’s nothing like being prepared!